-- A. The Charging Station must be installed at locations within the boundaries of the Air District's jurisdiction (http://baaqmd.gov/The-Air-District/Jurisdiction.aspx). - B. If charging station is networked, then it shall use an open communication protocol. - C. The Charging Station shall be installed in a well-lit, secure area.
+- A. The Charging StationEquipment must be installed at locations within the boundaries of the Air District's jurisdiction (http://baaqmd.gov/The-Air-District/Jurisdiction.aspx). - B. If charging station is networked, then it shall use an open communication protocol.
+Equipment that is funded through the Charge!
+Program shall be compliant with the Open Charge Point Protocol (OCPP). - C. The Charging Sstations and equipment shall be installed in a well-lit, secure area.